 Everest Base Camp Trek by drive, without a flight to Lukla, is the most reliable route to visit Everest Base Camp (EBC).
 In Nepal, there are a couple of routes to visit the base camp of Mount Everest.
 Many people start Everest trekking from Lukla after flying from Kathmandu to Lukla.
 But, the Lukla route often gets disturbed by the irregularities of flight due to the weather.
 In any bad weather condition, the Lukla flight has a high degree of cancellation possibilities and it causes a great headache to every trekker.
 To be safe from this problem, Excellent Himalaya Trek and Expedition has introduced a new program of Everest Base Camp Trek by the drive.

 Everest Base Camp Trek by the drive is safe and more scenic than the traditional route that starts from Lukla.
 There are some advantages also following the driving route.
-In this route, you start trekking from lowland ‘Salleri’ and then passing through villages of various tribes like Sherpa, Brahmins, Chhetris, Rai enter to the alpine zone.
-Thus you will plenty of time to be acclimatized with the mountain environment.
+In this route, you start trekking from lowland ‘Salleri’ and then passing through villages of various tribes like Sherpa, Brahmins, Chhetris, and Rai enter to the alpine zone.
+Thus you will plenty of time to be acclimatized to the mountain environment.
 Consequently, you will not get much more suffer from altitude sickness.
-The people who start EBC trek from Lukla are often suffering from altitude sickness.
+The people who start the EBC trek from Lukla are often suffering from altitude sickness.

-Further, some people feel fear of flying to Lukla as it is considered as one of the dangerous airports in the world.
+Further, some people feel fear of flying to Lukla as it is considered one of the most dangerous airports in the world.
 If you follow the route of Everest Base Camp Trek by drive you will avoid your mental problem of the Lukla flight.

-After that, you descend following the same route using Pheriche rest point instead of Dingboche to arrive Salleri.
+After that, you descend following the same route using Pheriche rest point instead of Dingboche to arrive at Salleri.
 You will end this mesmerizing and adventurous trekking in Salleri.
 From Salleri you drive back to Kathmandu.